sg3des/autoroute/README.md

 # AutoRoute is http router for Go

+AutoRoute is just an **experiment** - another view on web routing, but **it work**!

-Http routing based on your controllers and their methods, no need to write routes manually.
+Idea of AutoRoute based web-routing on your controllers and their methods, and not write routes manually.

-AutoRoute impose two-level url path where first node is controller and second node is method, in most cases this is enough.
+AutoRoute impose only two-level url path where first node is controller and second node is method, in most cases this is enough.

 For url: "http://site.com/books/read", where the path is `/books/read` will be open controller and method: Books.Read()

-example of controller:

-	package controllers

-	type Books autoroute.Controller

-	func (c *Books) Read(){
-		c.W.Write([]byte{"this is Books read page"})
-	}
+For url: "http://site.com/books/read/1", will be opene same Books.Read() and send *"1"* how arguments in special field *Args*

-autoroute.Controller is struct contains: W - http.ResponseWriter, R - http.Request, Args - list of arguments, Json - for json requests
+AutoRoute use structs for presentation controllers, you can use any structs, but should understand, what AutoRoute fill fields by their name: W - http.ResponseWriter, R - http.Request, Args - list of arguments, Json - for json requests.
+This structure already exists in AutoRoute package, and it can be used in most cases.

 	type Controller struct {
 		W http.ResponseWriter